- Collections

 - Use an appropriate solvent:

-- Add solvent to powder: Add the appropriate amount of chilled solvent to the lyophilized trypsin powder.
+- Add solvent to powder: Add the appropriate amount of chilled solvent to the lyophilised trypsin powder.

 - Mix gently: Swirl or mix the solution gently.
 Avoid vigorous vortexing, which can denature the enzyme.
 Gentle stirring at a low rate for about an hour is effective.